Reducing charges on your smartphone when traveling outside Canada

 Under the College plan within Canada currently

-Under the Bell Mobility plan for College issued devices, long distance calling to another Bell Mobility customer within Canada is included with unlimited minutes.
-Otherwise, long distance is charged at $0.02/minute or a Canada travel bundle can be added to your plan for $6.50/month with unlimited calling.
+Long distance is charged at $0.01/minute or a Canada travel bundle can be added to your plan for $3.13/month with unlimited calling bundled with wi-fi calling.
 When calling from Canada to the U.S. long distance is charged at $0.15/minute.
-A Canada to U.S. plan can be added, varying costs dependant on anticipated usage.
+A Canada to U.S. plan can be added, varying costs dependent on anticipated usage.

-Canada SMS or text messaging is included at no cost with unlimited messaging.
+Canada SMS (short message service) or text messaging and MMS (multimedia messaging service) is included at no cost with unlimited messaging.

 Canada MMS or multimedia messaging (e.g. picture, video or audio content) is charged at $.50 per MMS incoming or outgoing.
 Please note that unless it is needed for work, sending pictures, video or audio content is considered personal use and should be reimbursed to the College monthly.